 The instance type disk size is for ephemeral (temporary scratch) disk, the root disk size is what specified in the VM image.
 Some instance types may have multiple ephemeral disks.

 The behavior is similar to AWS, the instance type disk size is for ephemeral disk, the root disk size is what specified in the VM image.
 Depends on the instance type, there might be a max root disk size limit.

 The Azure instance type storage size refers to the ephemeral (temp) disk size – if you select A4\ExtraLarge, the ephemeral disk is 650GB.

-The instance type disk size is actually for root disk size.
-If an instance type specifies 40GB disk, and the base image has a root disk size of 20GB, when a VM is launched using this image and instance type, the root disk is auto resized to 40GB.
+The instance type disk size is for the root disk size – If an instance type specifies 40GB disk, and the base image has a root disk size of 20GB, when a VM is launched using this image and instance type, the root disk is auto resized to 40GB.
 However, if the base image has a root disk of 80GB, the VM launch would fail if user choose the same instance type that specifies 40GB disk size.

 VMware has no concept of instance type.
 In the CloudCenter platform's definition, the instance type disk size is for the ephemeral disk.
 If it is specified in an instance type, the CloudCenter platform attaches another disk with specified size to the VM when launching a VM using this instance type.
 See VMware Configurations > Resize VM Root Disk for additional context.

 Instance types are not specific to each region.
 Be aware that some instances may not be available in some regions.